matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 - The Stream interface extends **AutoCloseable**.
 Streams can be closed by calling the `close()` method or by using try- with-resource statement.

-- Example use case where a Stream should be closed is when you create s Stream of lines from a file:
+- Example use case where a Stream should be closed is when you create a Stream of lines from a file:

 ```java
 try (Stream<String> lines = Files.lines(Paths.get("somePath"))) {